sifodyas/sifodyas/doc/eventSystem.md

         const onGetParameter = (evt: ContainerEvent) => {
             console.log(evt.getState());
         }
-        // classic subsribe to a container event eventSubscriber.subscribe('event.container.getParameter', onGetParameter);
+        // classic subscribe to a container event eventSubscriber.subscribe('event.container.getParameter', onGetParameter);

         // you should give the same function that you used on subscribe to be able to unsubscribe.
 Behind the scene, your function is used as "id".